 Once we have identified those suppliers that are not registered we will contact each organisation, explain you are now using Constructionline and suggest they should consider registering.
 Enclosed with the letters will be an application pack explaining to the supplier how Constructionline works, the benefits of being registered and the application form.
 With your agreement we would be happy to carry out follow up campaigns to help more suppliers register.

 The initial registration process can be quite time consuming so we have a telephone service where we will complete the application forms for the supplier over the phone.
 This way suppliers do not need to type in the answers themselves and just have to post in the relevant attachments such as insurance certificates and a copy of their accounts.
-We also have a supplier helpline available between 8:30 – 5:00 where we can help suppliers with any queries.
+We also have an online Support area which can help Supplier self-serve their account.
+We also have a supplier helpline available between 9:00 – 5:00 Monday to Friday, where we can help suppliers with any queries.

 You can set up your own supplier list on Constructionline that can be easily accessed each time you log in.
 This list can be shared with other Constructionline buyers if you wish and we will send you alerts if any suppliers on your list are placed on consult status, suspended or no longer registered on Constructionline.

 To discuss Buyer membership, please contact our Buyer services team who will be happy to you.

 Yes, you can pay the registration fee on behalf of your supplier.
 This is something you should discuss with your Business Development Manager.

 Experian carry out a bespoke daily assessment on all Constructionline registered suppliers, checking changes in a number of criteria (please see appendix 3 of our criteria document).
 An alert is sent to the Constructionline accountants if there is an issue or a supplier moves across a Delphi Band into a higher risk area.
 If an alert is received, then the Constructionline accountant will investigate and take appropriate action which may include the following: